Career Opportunities

 William James College is an institution and a community committed to the principles of excellence, fairness and respect for all people.
 Our Inclusive Excellence model infuses diversity, equity and inclusion efforts into the core of institutional functioning to realize the educational benefits of diversity both locally and globally.
 We are committed to strengthening communities, including our workplace, by fostering the development of the intercultural competencies necessary for change agents in an increasingly complex, pluralistic society.

-The William James INTERFACE Referral Service, is a mental health and wellness referral Helpline available Monday through Friday, 9:00 AM-5:00 PM, ET.
-This is a free, confidential referral service for residents of participating communities.
+The William James INTERFACE Referral Service, is a mental health and wellness referral Helpline available Monday through Friday, 9:00 AM-5:00 PM, EST. This is a free, confidential referral service for residents of participating communities.
 Callers from these participating communities are matched with licensed mental health providers from our extensive database, on average, within 2 weeks of their call to INTERFACE.
 Each referral best meets the location, insurance, and specialty needs of the caller.

 Position Summary